Tate module and bad reduction: Introduction

 \subsection{Acknowledgements}

 We would like to thank the University of Warwick and Baskerville Hall where parts of this research were carried out.
+We would like to thank the anonymous referees for their thorough reading of the paper and several comments improving the exposition.
 This research is supported by \hbox{EPSRC} grants EP/M016838/1 and EP/M016846/1 `Arithmetic of hyperelliptic curves'.
 The second author is supported by a Royal Society University Research Fellowship.